Haywayaheadshot/Haywayaheadshot.github.io/README.md

 Give a ⭐️ if you like this project!

 ## Acknowlegement
+- Thanks to [Cindy Shin](https://www.behance.net/adagio07) for the template
-- Thanks to my coding partners
+- Thanks to [flaticon](https://www.flaticon.com/) for the icons
-- Thanks to my collaborators
+- Thanks to [songkick](https://www.songkick.com/) for details on webpage
-- Thanks to figma for the template
+- Thanks to my coding partners for their support
 - Thanks to Microverse for their curriculum
-- Thanks to morning session team
+- Thanks to morning session team for their support
-- Thanks to stand up team
+- Thanks to stand up team for their support
 - Thanks to code reviewers

 ## 📝 License